lvonkacsoh/Flow.Launcher.Plugin.IsPrime/README.md

 | Keyword                                                          | Description                                 |
 | ---------------------------------------------------------------- | ------------------------------------------- |
 | `isPrime {number_0} {number_1} {number_N}` | check if the given values are prime numbers |

+Floating point numbers and text are both treated as invalid since they're no integers.
+Checking if 3.14 or "pizza" is prime seems kind of nonsense to me.

+## Changelog

+- v1.0
+    + initial wox port
+- v1.1
+    + add an info message by which number the given integer can be devided
+    + small code cleanup

 ## Problems, errors and feature requests